MPEGGroup/OpenFontFormat/README.md

 #### Process Requirements

 If you have an idea for how the Open Font Format (OFF) specification (spec) can be improved, file an issue on this repo!
 There may be related discussions on the [mpeg-otspec](https://lists.aau.at/mailman/listinfo/mpeg-otspec) mailing list, which has a [public archive](https://lists.aau.at/pipermail/mpeg-otspec/) you can search.
+(Sadly, file attachments are not available in the mpeg-otspec mail archive, but all formal input and output documents can be found in the MPEG document registry and on ISO Livelink document repositories, which are only available to active members of SC29.)

 Issues on Github are easy to track and discuss, with "unread messages" notifications in the web ui for logged in users,